PDFWAC 365-196-870

 (3) Steps in establishing an incentive program.

-(b) Counties and cities should identify incentives that can be provided to residential, commercial, industrial or mixed-use developments providing affordable housing.
+(b) Counties and cities should identify incentives that can be provided to residential, commercial, industrial or mixed-use developments providing affordable housing, including tiny house communities as defined in RCW 35.21.686.
 Incentives could include density bonuses within the urban growth area, height and bulk bonuses, fee waivers or exemptions, parking reductions, expedited permitting, or other benefits to a development.
-Counties and cities may provide a variety of incentives and may tailor the type of incentive to the circumstances of a particular development project.
+Counties and cities should provide a variety of incentives to accommodate housing needs of all economic segments and may tailor the type of incentive to the circumstances of a particular development project.

-(c) Counties and cities may choose to offer incentives through development regulations, or through conditions on rezones or permit decisions.
+(c) Counties and cities may choose to offer incentives through development regulations, fees, processes, or through conditions on rezones or permit decisions.

-(4) Criteria for determining income eligibility of prospective tenants or buyers.
+(4) Criteria for developing a program under RCW 36.70A.540.
 When developing an affordable housing incentive program, counties and cities must establish standards for low-income renter or owner occupancy housing consistent with RCW 36.70A.540 (2)(b).
 The housing must be affordable to and occupied by low-income households.

-(a) Low-income renter households are defined as households with incomes of fifty percent or less of the county median family income, adjusted for family size.
+(a) Low-income renter households are defined as households with incomes of 50 percent or less of the county median family income, adjusted for family size.

-(b) Low-income owner households are defined as households with incomes of eighty percent or less of the county median family income, adjusted for family size.
+(b) Low-income owner households are defined as households with incomes of 80 percent or less of the county median family income, adjusted for family size.

 (c) Adjustments to income levels: Counties and cities may, after holding a public hearing, establish lower or higher income levels based on findings that such higher income and corresponding affordability limits are needed to address local housing market.
-The higher income level may not exceed eighty percent of county median family income for rental housing or one hundred percent of median county family income for owner-occupied housing.
+The higher income level may not exceed 80 percent of county median family income for rental housing or 100 percent of median county family income for owner-occupied housing.

 (5) Maximum rent or sales prices: Counties and cities must establish the maximum rent level or sales prices for each low-income housing unit developed under the terms of their affordable housing programs.
 Counties and cities may adjust these levels based on the average size of the household expected to occupy the unit.
 These levels may be adjusted over time with changes in median income and factors affecting the affordability of sales prices to low-income households.

-(a) For renter-occupied housing units, the total housing costs, including basic utilities as determined by the jurisdiction, may not exceed thirty percent of the income limit for the low-income housing unit.
+(a) For renter-occupied housing units, the total housing costs, including basic utilities, excluding telephone, as determined by the jurisdiction, may not exceed 30 percent of the income limit for the low-income housing unit.

-(b) For owner-occupied housing units, affordable home prices should be based on conventional or FHA lending standards applicable to low-income first-time homebuyers.
+(b) For owner-occupied housing units, affordable home prices should be based on conventional or Federal Housing Administration lending standards applicable to low-income first-time homebuyers.

 (6) Types of units provided when a developer is using incentives to develop both market rate housing and affordable housing.